Updated: April 24, 2023

 How A Professional Removes Water From Your Oil Tank

-A positive moisture test means you need to remove the standing water.
+Sometimes, professionals test the amount of water in the tank by conducting moisture tests.
+A positive result means you need to remove the standing water.
 This can be done in one of three methods.
 Leave it in the hands of a professional.
 Here are several ways a professional can do it, depending on the situation.

 - Drain: Metal tanks are fitted with a valve at the bottom.
 A professional can open the valve to let the water flow out.
 Some oil may run out at times, and a professional will collect it and dispose of it properly.